GenericMappingTools/gmt/doc/rst/source/debug.rst

    change the command you pasted in above to use the full path instead.
 In other words, when Xcode runs your command your current directory becomes xbuild/src/Debug.

 #.
-Clock close and and hit the "Play" button next to the green circle in the top left corner.
+Click close and and hit the "Play" button next to the green circle in the top left corner.
 It may do some
    building and indexing before it starts and then stops at your highlighted line, opening up a display console
    below:

    .. figure:: /_images/xcode-5.*
-      :width: 500 px
+      :width: 90%
       :align: center

    You will see the current line is highlighted light greenish and the code is stopped.  below is a new window that